 Kyoto, home to more than 1,600 Buddhist temples, 400 Shinto shrines and a staggering 17 UNESCO World Heritage Sites, is Japan’s pulsating cultural heart.

 Prayer chants echo across manicured Zen gardens; clouds of incense waft from temple complexes; geishas scuttle along narrow streets to their next appointment.
-Kyoto is a feast for all of the senses.
+Kyoto is a feast for the senses.

 Kyoto is a destination that rewards long stays and repeat visits.
 But how should you plan your visit to Kyoto if your time is limited?
 You will need to make some tough choices.